 Marietta College's Special Collections

-Author David McCullough has been conducting research on his new book at the College's Special Collections.
+Over a two-year period, author David McCullough conducted research on his book, "The Pioneers," at the College's Special Collections.
 Listen to him as he speaks with C-SPAN about the superiority of Marietta College's offerings (fast forward to 28:30).